Closing the Gap Clearinghouse

 - identify the gaps in the available evidence on what works in overcoming Indigenous disadvantage.

-Closing the Gap Clearinghouse is different from other knowledge centres in that it is focused not on outlining the nature or extent of the problems, but on what works to overcome the problem.
-In line with this aim, the clearinghouse will focus on identifying and communicating key findings from the following types of research:
+Closing the Gap Clearinghouse was different from other knowledge centres in that it focused not on outlining the nature or extent of the problems, but on what works to overcome the problem.
+In line with this aim, the clearinghouse focused on identifying and communicating key findings from the following types of research:

 - intervention and evaluation research;